 QUOTE: “4.
 Would you expect to see this article in a printed magazine, encyclopedia or book?”

 Altogether – Google is rating content on overall user experience as it defines and rates it, and bad grammar and spelling equal a poor user experience.

 Google aims to ensure organic search engine marketing be a significant investment in time and budget for businesses.
 Critics will say to make Adwords a more attractive proposition.

 - the vast majority of sites will not, or cannot meet without a lot of investment.

-NO website in a competitive market gets valuable traffic from Google in 2016 without a lot of work.
+NO website in a competitive market gets valuable traffic from Google without a lot of work.
 Technical work and content curation.

 It’s an interesting aside.